fserb/bkc/js/BKC.md

   * `label:a+2` defines label `a` as the current edit starting at the 2nd line.
   * `label:a+0+4` defines label `a` as the first 4 lines of the current edit.

-* `spawn` defines how many block before the `pre code` this content refers to.
+* `spawn` defines how many blocks before the `pre code` this content refers to.
   Default is `spawn:1`.

-  * `spawn:n` declares this code block as relevant to the previous `n` paragraphs.
+  * `spawn:n` declares this code block as relevant to the previous `n` blocks.

+  When spawning multiples paragraphs, spawn makes the code refers to all of them.
+When spawning multiple codes, spawn merges the final result into a single state.

 * `lens:<range>` declares the range of lines that should be focused on.
 If ommited, repeat the last lens.